CrossGL/crossgl-docs/source/api_reference.rst

       - `SyntaxError`: If the current token does not match the expected type for a parameter.

 **parse_type**

-Parses a type declaration in the shader code.
    - **Description**: This method identifies and returns the type of a shader variable or function.
 It handles basic shader types such as `void`, `VECTOR`, `FLOAT`, `DOUBLE`, `UINT`, `INT`, `MATRIX`, `SAMPLER2D`, and user-defined types.
 The method checks the current token and returns the appropriate type string.
    - **Parameters**: None.
    - **Returns**: